 Cory Mitchell, CMT

-The Complete Stock Swing Trading Course by Cory Mitchell, CMT focuses on 4 patterns that tend to occur in strong stocks right before an explosive move.
+My Complete Stock Swing Trading Course focuses on 4 patterns that tend to occur in strong stocks right before an explosive move.

 Learn how to read market conditions, how to find potentially explosive trades, where to get in and get out, how to fine-tune trade selection, and how to manage risk.